lblaoke/CascadeLD/README.md

 ## Citation

-If the code, the pretrained model or the idea is useful for you, we would appreciate a citation to our paper:
+If the code, the pretrained model or the idea is useful for you, we would appreciate a citation to this paper:

 ```
 @misc{pizzati2019lane,